cloudflare/cloudflare-docs/content/cloudflare-one/identity/authorization-cookie/_index.md

 # Cloudflare authorization cookie

 When you protect a site with Cloudflare Access, Cloudflare checks every HTTP request bound for that site to ensure that the request has a valid `CF-Authorization` cookie.
 The cookie contains the user's identity in [JSON format](#access-jwts).
-If a request does not include the cookie, or if the identity data in the cookie does not match an Allow policy, the request will be blocked.
+If a request does not include the cookie, the request will be blocked.

 ## Access JWTs